noviceCoder27/restaurant-page/README.md

    ```

 3. **Install Dependencies**
-   Install the project dependencies using `pnpm`.
+   Install the project dependencies using `npm`.
    ```
    npm install
    ```